Baker Mayfield and Rachaad White rally Bucs to 20-19 win over Texans

 Houston took an early lead on Collins' 29-yard TD catch.
 That score was set up when Stroud connected with Chubb for a 27-yard gain on a screen pass the play before.

-The Buccaneers tied it at 7-all when Mayfield threw a 20-yard touchdown pass to Ryan Miller on their first possession.
+The Bucs tied it at 7-all when Mayfield threw a 20-yard touchdown pass to Ryan Miller on their first possession.

 Texans defensive end Danielle Hunter forced a fumble and had two sacks to give him 101 1/2 in his 10-year career.